How to start an e-mail marketing campaign: 8 things to know

 Why not get help from your employees to increase the size of your mailing list?
 They can easily recommend some of their relatives or friends.
 Another way to do this would be to encourage your customers to recommend their friends in exchange for exclusive offers.

 Secondly, be sure to target the audience to which you send your e-mail.
 Otherwise, your efforts will not lead to the results you want.
-In-depth knowledge of your recipients will tell you he right approach to the information you will share, especially which I comes to special offers.
+In-depth knowledge of your recipients will tell you the right approach to present the information you will share, especially when it comes to special offers.